|Schedule by week or unit||Information to cover|

-Remember that I record all my classes and capture notes on the Smartboard in the spring and fall when I teach online.
-The recordings (audio) and the Smartboard are available for all students to use under Audio and Smartboard.
-This semester you should use the information from 2019 and some from Spring 2020.
+Remember that I tape all my classes and capture notes on the Smartboard in the spring and fall.
+The recordings (audio) and the Smartboard are available for summer students to use under Audio and Smartboard.

 Downloading WinSCP on your PC by SI Joe Fletcher

 There is access to WiFi from your car under the solar canopies on the Fall River Campus.

 |Final Exam||The final is due on Friday the 14th.Questions about due date for final - it is 11:59PM on Friday the 14th The accompanying status sheet must be included as well.

 Note I will post the status sheet on Friday the 7th.

 I do not correct exams unless I also have the required status sheet.
 This is your assurance that you are getting credit for everything you did.
 I compare my records to your records and let you know if something is missing.

 Extra Credit Quiz